 Michelle Fotheringham (CEO and Founder, Werkling) was joined by Darren Peiris (Head of Talent, Learning and Development – Australia, New Zealand, South Korea & Japan, The Kraft Heinz Company) and Paige Pomare (Head of Talent and Engagement, Who Gives A Crap).

 Authentic, generous and innovative talent leaders, Darren and Paige shared some great insights with those who attended.
 For those who weren’t able to make it, here are our Top Five Takeaways.

 Take away 1: Unintended consequences of expensive new hires

-Employee Talent are in the driver's seat, and after years of little salary movement and the market being in their favour, they are negotiating some pretty big bucks.
+Employees are in the driver’s seat, and after years of little salary movement and the market now being in their favour, they are negotiating some pretty big bucks.
 While this might see you nab a star player, it can have unintended consequences on the rest of the team.
 A loss of internal salary relativity within teams can lead to disengagement and talent loss.